1imo/Linney-Hardware-Checkout/README.md

 First time I've not known how to do something in CSS in a long time.
 I don't even know how to formulate it as a question funnily enough.
 I want to make an image auto height depending on the space left in the container but it keeps auto sizing larger than the container.
 It's how I got this perfect page by reducing the image size depending on the description size or CTA buttons if the description is smaller than them.

 I still remember the Flex-Box Frogs like it were yesterday.
 I was laughing at how there was the options for reversing the layout order.
 I also kept getting it wrong funnilly enough.
 I had to think how would the text container size be calculated first but displayed last?
 If it were shown in reverse.
-Now I have top vertical overfill from the image, but it's much closer to what it's supposed to be now
+Now I have top vertical overfill from the image, but it's much closer to what it's supposed to be now.

+I did it, I was sat there just thinking, not touching it.
+How on earth can overflow:hidden just fix everything?
+Like it did way more than it should I cannot lie.
+I even doubled the placeholder description - works exactly as I imagined it to.

+Sometimes even CSS can surprise me and keep me on my toes.